firepear/homefarm/docs/boinc.md

 directives](https://boinc.berkeley.edu/wiki/Client_configuration) you
 would like.

-Run `'farmctl project-sync'` to push the changes out to the nodes.
+Run `farmctl project-sync` to push the changes out to the nodes.

 ## Configuring individual BOINC projects

+Homefarm allows per-node, per-project configuration, as supported by the BOINC standard `app_config.xml` file.

-For each project you wish to have a configuration, create/edit the file `nodes/<NODE_NAME>-app_config-<PROJECT_URL>.xml`. `PROJECT_URL` must match the URL defined in the node's project list in `/nodes/<NODE_NAME>.yml`.
+For each project you wish to have a configuration, create or edit the file `nodes/<NODE_NAME>-app_config-<PROJECT_URL>.xml`.

+`PROJECT_URL` must match the URL defined in the node's project list in `/nodes/<NODE_NAME>.yml`.
 Example:

 `node02-app_config-www.worldcommunitygrid.org.xml`

-Add whatever [BOINC project configuration directives](https://boinc.berkeley.edu/wiki/Client_configuration#Project-level_configuration) you would like.
+Add whatever [project configuration directives](https://boinc.berkeley.edu/wiki/Client_configuration#Project-level_configuration) you would like.

-Run `'farmctl project-sync'` to push the changes out to the nodes.
+Run `farmctl project-sync` to push the changes out to the nodes.

 ## Connecting to compute nodes